castep-docs/castep-docs/docs/documentation/Molecular_Dynamics/files.md

 calculations) and energies, these are evaluated and printed at this point.

-Forces are output in the following format, using the force unit specified by the user, or the default of eV / \AA.
+Forces are output in the following format, using the force unit specified by the user, or the default of eV / Ang.

 ```
  ******************************** Forces *********************************